learn-co-students/SENG-LIVE-013122-phase-4/lectures/03-client-server-communication-p2/README.md

    has_many :user, dependent: :destroy

 ```
-- If you need to keep the dependencies.
-Force the foreign key to null using nullify.
+- If you need to keep the dependencies, force the foreign key to null using nullify.

 ```
   has_many :user, dependent: :nullify